 Availability formula

-To do that, you register all stops (downtime) and subtract them from all scheduled working time.
+Doing that is simple.
+Register all stops (downtime) and subtract them from your scheduled working time.

 Availability formula